moderntribe/blog-copier/readme.txt

 This DOES NOT copy blogs across networks, back up blogs off the network, or copy the master blog.
 This also does NOT copy users from one blog to another.

 == Changelog ==

+= 1.0.4 =

+* Handle the new uploads directory structure of networks created with WP 3.5+

 = 1.0.3 =